 While the idea may sound absurd, it happened just a few generations ago.
 The industrial north and the slave-holding, agrarian south couldn’t agree on, among other things, the extension of slavery into new states, as both sides didn’t want the other to gain a congressional voting advantage.
 A series of compromises over many years maintained the delicate balance, but gradually the two sides became more partisan, the rhetoric more divisive, and civil discourse eventually disappeared.
 Soon violence would be used to adjudicate their disputes, with the south firing the first shot.

-The parallels between the period that led up to the civil War in America and the situation today are striking.
+The parallels between the period that led up to the Civil War in America and the situation today are striking.
 Today the basic functions of government—filling judicial vacancies including those on the Supreme Court, passing budgets, maintaining infrastructure, paying our bills—are stymied by disagreements over abortion, marriage, contraception, gun control, diplomacy, climate change, immigration, taxes, race relations and more.
 And these disagreements, like those preceding the American civil war, take on a regional flavor.
-The citizens of western and northern states are generally more educated, liberal and progressive, those of midwestern and southern states typically less educated, and more conservative and reactionary.
+The citizens of coastal and northeastern states are generally more educated, liberal and progressive, those of midwestern and southern states typically less educated, and more conservative and reactionary.

 In fact, why not demonize government altogether if that helps get you get re-elected?
 Tell your constituency you hate government, just don’t mention that government includes police, firefighters, national guard, military, FBI, CIA, CDC or the very government that you are working for!
-Tell people to trust private corporations, for surely Monsanto and Exxon Mobil have your interests at heart more so than FDR did when he created social security or LBJ did when he created medicare and medicaid.
+Tell people to trust private corporations, for surely Monsanto and Exxon Mobil have your interests at heart more so than FDR did when he created social security or LBJ did when he lobbied for Medicare and Medicaid.
 Now I understand that the rich who fund campaigns don’t want to pay taxes or have their businesses regulated, but by demonizing government as a means to this end they weaken the foundation of their own wealth and power.
 They undermine government and the rule of law at their peril.

 Putting such an unstable individual at the helm of the nuclear arsenal is just one unintended consequence (and a particularly scary one) of a broken political system, especially today’s dysfunctional, obstructionist Republican party.
-The Republican party, especially its Tea Party wing, is in fact a Confederate party, a white, racist party whose power is most prominent in the American south.
+The Republican party, especially its Tea Party wing, is, in fact, a Confederate party, a white, racist party whose power is most prominent in the American south.
 As the basic functions of democratic government are eroding, the ignorant look for a strongman to save them.
-Needless to say this does not bode well for the republic or for international peace and prosperity.
+Needless to say, this does not bode well for the republic or for international peace and prosperity.

 Another way of looking at the American situation reveals that the society is caught in a paradox that game theorists call an n-person prisoner’s dilemma.
-The essence of this paradox is that all of us would do better if we all cooperated—by having universal health-care, enacting weapons bans, acting on climate change, minimizing environmental pollution, reducing or eliminating nuclear arsenals, abandoning the use of antibiotics for livestock, fixing the infrastructure, etc.—but groups who profit producing weapons, refining oil, polluting the environment, selling health insurance or not paying taxes do better if they never cooperate, at least in the short-term.
+The essence of this paradox is that all of us would do better if we all cooperated—by having universal health-care, acting on climate change, minimizing environmental pollution, reducing or eliminating nuclear arsenals, abandoning the use of antibiotics for livestock, fixing the infrastructure, etc.—but groups who profit producing weapons, refining oil, polluting the environment, selling health insurance or not paying taxes do better if they never cooperate, at least in the short-term.
 Thus we live in a state of political warfare rather than a more cooperative society like Norway, Denmark, Sweden, Switzerland or the Netherlands.

 The key to escaping this prisoner’s dilemma is to penalize those who don’t abide by the social contract, those who don’t cooperate with the rest of us.
 This works pretty well for petty criminals who steal $100 from the quick shop, but it doesn’t work well for forcing cooperative behavior from bankers, financiers, CEOs and the corrupt politicians who do their bidding.
 When billions of dollars are stolen or billions of dollars of taxes go unpaid, there are no repercussions.
-No one is guarding the guardians—and your AR-15 won’t save you!
-When weapons manufactures, oil companies, or the meat or insurance industries oppose measure that serve the common good, they win and the common good loses.
+No one is guarding the guardians—and your AR-15 won’t save you.
+When weapons manufacturers, oil companies, or the meat or insurance industries oppose measures that serve the common good, they win and the common good loses.

-There is little hope that much can be done about all this, since justice would demand that the many prominent citizens, politicians, financiers and others serve jail time, and a majority of those in prison would be released and given a basic income as recompense for the injustice they have probably been subject to since birth.
+There is little hope that much can be done about all this, since justice would demand that the many prominent citizens, politicians, financiers, and others serve jail time, and a majority of those in prison would be released and given a basic income as recompense for the injustice they have probably been subject to since birth.
 The little thieves go to jail, while the big thieves get bonuses.
 The wealthy and powerful want to undermine government’s ability to regulate, that’s why they rail against regulation.
 What they really don’t want is for government, the collective power of the people, to regulate their wealth and power.
 They want to be able to pollute the environment, profit from selling assault rifles or deny people health care.

 So what can be done?
 Perhaps the US government can become less corrupt like those of the Scandinavian countries, but I wouldn’t bet on it.
 A more radical solution, but one I have suggested many times on this blog, is for future technologies to rewire our brains so that humans will become more cooperative and intelligent.
-In addition we would also need the moral courage to utilize such technology.
+In addition, we would also need the moral courage to utilize such technology.
 This is, I believe, our best hope.

 But I’d actually bet that humans will destroy themselves, except that if I won that bet I wouldn’t be around to collect.
 So instead I’ll keep hoping that our descendants will find ways to augment their moral and intellectual faculties.
-For either we evolve or we will die.
+For either, we evolve or we will die.